-All students withdrawing from the College are required to meet with their Financial Aid Advisor to review their rights and responsibilities regarding financial aid.
-The date of last attendance is determined by the appropriate Associate Dean once the form has been submitted.
+All students withdrawing from SUNY Cortland are required to meet with their financial aid advisor to review their rights and responsibilities regarding financial aid.
+The date of last attendance is determined by the appropriate associate dean once the form has been submitted.
 Students who have earned all failing (“E”), incomplete (“INC”), withdrawal (X”), or a combination of such grades will be reviewed individually at the end of each semester to determine that the grades were not the result of an unofficial withdrawal.
-Follow up with faculty/instructors and the Office of International Programs to determine last date of attendance will occur.
+Follow up with faculty/instructors and the International Programs Office to determine last date of attendance will occur.

 Title IV of the Higher Education Act of 1965, as amended (Title IV and HEA program), establishes general rules that apply to the student financial assistance programs.
-For the purposes of Return of Title IV Funds, these programs include Federal Pell Grants, Iraq Afghanistan Service Grants, Federal TEACH Grants, Federal Subsidized and Unsubsidized Direct Stafford Loans, Federal Direct PLUS and Graduate PLUS Loans, Federal Supplemental Educational Opportunity Grants (SEOG), and Federal Perkins Loans.
-Federal Work Study funds which have been earned will not be included.
+For the purposes of Return of Title IV Funds, these programs include Federal Pell Grants, Iraq Afghanistan Service Grants, Federal TEACH Grants, Federal Subsidized and Unsubsidized Federal Direct Loans, Federal Direct PLUS and Graduate PLUS Loans and Federal Supplemental Educational Opportunity Grants (SEOG).
+Federal Work-Study funds that have been earned will not be included.

-If you begin but do not complete the semester at SUNY Cortland and receive Title IV funds, the college has to return any Title IV funds that were not earned.
+If you begin but do not complete the semester at SUNY Cortland and receive Title IV funds, the university has to return any Title IV funds that were not earned.
 If you attended more than 60% of the term, all Title IV aid is considered earned and no return of funds will be required.
-If you, the college, or parent (on your behalf) received less assistance than the amount that you earned, you may be able to receive those additional funds.
+If you, SUNY Cortland, or parent (on your behalf) received less assistance than the amount that you earned, you may be able to receive those additional funds.

 The Financial Aid Office will calculate the amount of financial aid you have earned prior to withdrawing.
 This is determined by multiplying the percentage of the term attended (calculated by dividing the number of days up to the withdrawal date by the number of calendar days in the semester including weekends and holidays, but not including breaks of 5 days or longer) by the Title IV aid received.
 All types of federal aid are used in this calculation.
 For example, if you completed 30% of your payment period or period of enrollment, you earn 30% of the assistance you were originally scheduled to receive.
 Once you have completed more than 60% of the term, you earn all of the assistance that you were scheduled to receive for that period.

-If you received more assistance than you earned, the excess funds must be returned by Cortland and/or you.
+If you received more assistance than you earned, the excess funds must be returned by SUNY Cortland and/or you.
 Any Title IV federal aid that the student is not eligible for must be returned to the appropriate federal program.
-Title IV federal aid is returned in the following order: Unsubsidized Direct Stafford Loan, Subsidized Direct Stafford Loan, Perkins Loan, Graduate PLUS Loan, PLUS Loan, PELL grant, SEOG grant, TEACH grant and Iraq Afghanistan Service Grant excluding Federal Work-Study.
-Your Financial Aid Advisor, at time of Return of Title IV Funds calculation, will notify you in writing of all changes and requirements associated with the return of federal student aid funds.
+Title IV federal aid is returned in the following order: Unsubsidized Federal Direct Loan, Subsidized Federal Direct Loan, Graduate PLUS Loan, Parent PLUS Loan, Pell Grant, SEOG Grant, TEACH Grant and Iraq Afghanistan Service Grant excluding Federal Work-Study.
+Your financial aid advisor, at time of Return of Title IV Funds calculation, will notify you in writing of all changes and requirements associated with the return of federal student aid funds.

 Within three to four weeks after your withdrawal date, the Financial Aid Office will notify you of any adjustments required to be made to Federal Student Aid program funds.
 The Student Accounts Office will notify you of any balance due to SUNY Cortland.

-The requirements for Federal Student Aid program funds when you withdraw are separate from any refund policy the College may have.
+The requirements for Federal Student Aid program funds when you withdraw are separate from any refund policy SUNY Cortland may have.
 Therefore, you may still owe funds to the school to cover unpaid institutional charges.
 SUNY Cortland may also charge you for any Federal Student Aid program funds that were used to pay charges and that the school was required to return.